vsthepen/Cohort-Analysis/README.md

 EOMONTH(<start_date>, <months>)

 -In order to return the selected first order month and future months, I first generated two variables.
 I calculated the number of distinct customers and filtered the result so that the end of month in the selected date equals end of month (start date is the (first order date), interval is the selected current month after).
 The DIVIDE function was then used to divide the number of customers kept each succeeding month/distinct count of new customers obtained from the first order date.

--	With the addition of a new variable called FutureNewCustomers, the second measure called “Customer Avg.
+-With the addition of a new variable called FutureNewCustomers, the second measure called “Customer Avg.
 Spend” was developed using a methodology similar to that described previously.

 ## Data Visualization